szabrzyski/beer-wiki/README.md

 # Beer wiki

-Frontend coding asignment made with Vue 3.
+Frontend coding asignment made in Vue 3.

 ## Technologies used